-The journey is just as beautiful as the destinations along the Sea-to-Sky corridor (Highway 99).
+This multi-day journey through British Columbia’s Sea-to-Sky corridor is as beautiful as the destinations found along the way.
 Look out for Cultural Journey interpretive kiosks, designed in the shape of cedar-bark hats, and pull over to learn more about the area’s local Indigenous people.

 6.25 km – about 0 hours 12 min

 Start in downtown Vancouver with a visit to iconic Stanley Park; watch marine life at the Vancouver Aquarium and stroll along the seawall.
 Explore Vancouver’s history by visiting Gastown—the city’s birthplace—and Chinatown, home to the Dr. Sun Yat-Sen Classical Chinese Garden and a lively summer night market.
 Cross the Lions Gate Bridge to reach North Vancouver and West Vancouver.

 23.42 km – about 0 hours 23 min

 In North Vancouver, step along the thrilling Capilano Suspension Bridge, which swings 135m/450ft above ground.
 From early spring to early fall, hike the gruelling Grouse Grind (dubbed “Mother Nature’s Stairmaster”) and indulge in a burger on top of the mountain.
 Ride the aerial tram down, then head to West Vancouver for scenic views of Howe Sound and the Georgia Strait at Whytecliff and Lighthouse parks.

 34.54 km – about 0 hours 26 min

 From West Vancouver, take Highway 99 towards Squamish.
 Along the way, detour west to Horseshoe Bay to dig into crispy fish ‘n’ chips and watch the ferries sailing into port.
 A waterfront playground makes a great family rest stop.
 The first cultural interpretive kiosk is near Horseshoe Bay.